ellysh/video-game-bots/InGameBots/protection.md

 You will see that a debugger has not been detected after these actions.
 But there is the same check for debugger presence on the next iteration of the `while` loop.
 This means that you should repeat described actions each time when the check happens.

-Another way to avoid the debugger detection is to make a permanent patch of the TestApplication binary.
+Another way to avoid the debugger detection is to make a permanent patch of the TestApplication code, which is already loaded in memory.
 This is an algorithm to do it:

 1\.
 Launch OllyDbg debugger and open the "TestApplication.exe" binary to start its debugging.